pomerium/documentation/content/docs/get-started/fundamentals/core/advanced-routes.md

       - X-Pomerium-Claim-Name
 ```

-If you go HTTPBin’s **Response inspection** row and test a request, you’ll notice the test `X-Set-Response-Headers` header is included in the response.
+If you go HTTPBin's **Response inspection** row and test a request, you'll notice the test `X-Set-Response-Headers` header is included in the response.

 ![View response headers](./img/advanced-routes/response-header.png)

 ### Set the Host header

-You can also control the `Host:` header’s behavior, which is useful if your upstream server expects a certain value for this header.
+You can also control the `Host:` header's behavior, which is useful if your upstream server expects a certain value for this header.

 For example, the value of the Host header is currently `httpbin`.

-However, if you add `preserve_host_header` and set it to `true`, you’ll notice the value changes from `httpbin` to `httpbin.localhost.pomerium.io`:
+However, if you add `preserve_host_header` and set it to `true`, you'll notice the value changes from `httpbin` to `httpbin.localhost.pomerium.io`:

 ```yaml title="config.yaml"
 - from: https://httpbin.localhost.pomerium.io